xyproto/scoreserver/README.md

 TODO
 ----

-* Only the administrator should be allowed to log out.
 * Administration panel
   * For changing the username for the administrator
   * For changing the password for the administrator